 This is part one of a two-part series on the sudden closure of University of the Arts.
-Part two will appear tomorrow.
+For part two, click here.

 PHILADELPHIA — Sometimes it takes a closure to remind us just how public a private college’s institutional importance actually is.